oslabs-beta/CacheMunk/cachemunk/README.md

 ### Cachemunk Integrated with PostgreSQL

-Copy, paste, and run the code the code below to see the library in action once integrated with PostgreSQL.
-The code below assumes you have a Redis server and PostgreSQL server running locally with a database called "mydatabase".
+Copy, paste, and run the code the code below to see the library in action, integrated with PostgreSQL and Redis.
+It assumes you have a Redis server and PostgreSQL server running locally with a database called "mydatabase".

 ```
 import pkg from 'pg';